Lode Runner: Development

 Like its text-based Kong predecessors, the submitted game had only simple animation where characters move across the screen in block increments.
 It was too primitive for an acceptable commercial product as Broderbund wanted detailed pixel-level movement.
 Smith was given a $10,000 advance by Broderbund to develop the inter-square animation and to provide 150 levels of play.

-Smith's new game would be one of the first to include a level editor for user generated content, allowing players to create levels for the game.
-In a 2010 interview, game designer John Romero claimed Smith added the level-editing function at the request of neighborhood kids that were playtesters, and "a ton" of the levels they designed ended up in the final game.
+Smith was unable to create all the levels by himself, so he created a level editor for the game and enlisted help of friends and neighbours to design them.
+The published game would retain this level editor, becoming one of the first to allow players to extend the gameplay with their own content.
+In a 2010 interview, game designer John Romero claimed that it was the neighborhood kids' desire to create levels which actually inspired Smith to add the level-editing function.